juergenweb/FrontendComments/README.md

-In the following method descriptions, the comment field is named "mycomments".
-Please change this name to the name of your comment field.
+In the following method descriptions, the comment field is named "*mycomments*".
+Please replace this name to the name of your comment field.

 ### setReplyDepth() - change the reply depth of the comments
 This method let you change the reply depth of the comment list.
 The value must be higher than 0.
 A value of 1 means a flat hierarchy with no children.